vadian/TruckTracker/README.md

 Only the cached TruckTracker has a (bonus) endpoint to fetch all data, and the GIS search function is also restricted to cached data.
 The cache is updated when a query is received if the cache is more than 5 minutes out of date.

-Unfortunately, the logic which handles the OData queries is not easily testable, and is reliant on generated code.
+Unfortunately, the logic which handles the OData queries is not easily testable, as it is reliant on generated code.
 All query logic that operates on cached data is under unit tests.
-XUnit tests, with all setup restricted to the test, is utilized.
+XUnit tests, with all setup restricted to the test following best practices, is utilized.

 Windows Authorization was used, but for purposes of this project, Anonymous Authorization is explicitly allowed for these Controllers.